augmentedstartups/ARCore/B_HitTestingARCore/ARCore1.2/README.md

-# Assets for HitTesting tutorial using ARCore 1.2.
+# Assets for HitTesting tutorial using ARCore 1.2

 ChangeLog - TrackedPlane Prefab has now been renamed to DetectedPlaneVisualizer and can be found at:
 GoogleARCore>>Examples>>Common>>Prefabs>>DetectedPlaneVisualizer
+Markup : * Bullet list
-Markup : * Use the PlaneVisualizationManager.cs from the ARCore1.2 Folder
+         * Use the PlaneVisualizationManager.cs from the ARCore1.2 Folder
          * InstantiatObjectOnTouch.cs Code Changed => GoogleARCore.HelloAR; to GoogleARCore.Examples.HelloAR;
          * TrackPlaneVisualizer.cs Changed => DetectedPlaneVisualizer.cs